The Most Common Injuries in Kickboxers and How You Can Prevent Them

 How to prevent?

-- Make sure you warm up properly to warm up the muscles around your ankle and make them more flexible.
+• Ensure a good warm-up to warm up the muscles around your ankle and make them more flexible.

 2. Knee injuries